Diversity, inclusion and anti-racism – resources

 Through the RCSLT’s Sage research methods package, members can access the following titles and chapters for free:

 - Jackson, P (2000) Race and racism.
 In: Research training for social scientists, p 49-58.

 - Johns, T (2008) Learning to Love Our Black Selves: Healing from Internalized Oppressions.
-In: Peter Reason, and Hilary Bradbury (eds) The SAGE Handbook of Action Research (2nd ed), p 473-486.
+In: Peter Reason, and Hilary Bradbury (Eds) The SAGE Handbook of Action Research (2nd edition), p 473-486.

 - Vavrus, M (2017) A Decolonial Alternative to Critical Approaches to Multicultural and Intercultural Teacher Education.
 In: The SAGE Handbook of Research on Teacher Education, p 473-490.

 We will be working with members to identify gaps in the guidance and resources currently available, as well as barriers to implementation.

 Putting in the work: An anti-racist reading and resource list